LMOlivera/Learn-React-fast/README.md

 ### <a name="Tools">Tools</a>
 - [codepen.io](https://codepen.io/LeWanderer/pen/rqBPqO): Codepen allows you to write HTML, CSS and Javascript while seeing the results.
 Here is the link for a React.js template I made, just fork it and work on your own while reading this tutorial C:
+- [React CDN](https://reactjs.org/docs/cdn-links.html): You can use React through it's CDN.

 # <a name="Introduction">Introduction</a>